Information alert

 • The name or hospital number on the label is not yours.

-• It is passed the expiry date on the label.
+• It has passed the expiry date on the label.

 • The balloon has burst.